What Does Tightening Braces Do?

 Every patient’s response to tightening braces is different and some might not feel any discomfort at all while some patients might be sore for a few days after.
 Always listen to your body.
 You know what is normal for you and what is not.
 You should never be in a lot of pain though and you should never ignore a wire that is sticking into your cheek either.
 In either of these instances, you should call the orthodontist right away.
 Don’t think that you have to suffer in silence.
 It is always important to take care of yourself.

-For more information about braces and orthodontic care, call an orthodontist in Philadelphia.
+For more information about braces in Center City and orthodontic care, call an orthodontist in Philadelphia.